pshimanshu/Group_27_CS335_Project/README.md

 ```
 $ make parser
-# at this point we already have our y.out file, which is put into the the build directory
+# we have the Automaton graph in the 'bin' folder
-# ./bin/parser ./test/ptest2.c -o ptest2.dot
+$ ./bin/parser ./test/ptest2.c

-$ dot -Tpdf ptest2.dot -o ptest2.pdf
 ```